+See Table of Materials.

 ACKNOWLEDGMENTS:

 We thank Dr. Omaida C. Velazquez (University of Miami) for helpful collaboration, consultation, and discussion; Dr. Jie Li (University of Miami) for providing MeWo cells; and Dr. Meenhard Herlyn (The Wistar Institute) for providing all other melanoma cells.
 Zhao-Jun Liu was supported by grants from Bankhead-Coley Cancer Research Program (Award# 09BN-11), Women’s Cancer Association (the 53rd annual grant) and internal funds from the University of Miami.